Third and Fourth Years

-*******WARNING: You must declare a major in your 4th semester.********
+*******WARNING: You must declare a major by the end of your 4th semester.********

 I wish to declare a major in the Chemistry Department.
 What should I do?